Assistant Professor of jewish civilization

 INAF 251/JCIV 251 Holocaust Literature and Film

 Among the authors we will read are: Abraham Sutzkever, Anne Frank, Primo Levi, Charlotte Delbo, Chaim Grade, André Schwarz-Bart.
 Uri Orlev, Elie Wiesel and Cynthia Ozick.
 All works will be read in English translation from the originals.
 Films, as well as critical, theoretical, and historical texts, will all inform our discussions.
-This course fulfills the HALC requirement of the core program.
+This course fulfills the Global Diversity and HALC Core Curriculum requirements.

 HEBR 022 Intermediate Modern Hebrew II